 P.S.
-Speaking of looking back and reflecting, October marks the 13th anniversary of our first-ever learning center, Mathnasium of Westwood in Los Angeles.
+Speaking of looking back and reflecting, October marks the 13th anniversary of our first-ever learning centre, Mathnasium of Westwood in Los Angeles.
 Click here for Mathnasium Method creator Larry Martinek’s reflections on this very special day in Mathnasium history!

 Also, are you ready for Halloween?
 We’re celebrating Halloween during the whole month of October with our fun Trick or Treat activity!
-Solve these five math problems using mental math “tricks,” tell us how you solved them, and bring them into the center for a treat.
+Solve these five math problems using mental math “tricks,” tell us how you solved them, and bring them into the centre for a treat.

 Mathnasium meets your child where they are and helps them with the customized program they need, for any level of mathematics.